openvinotoolkit/openvino_notebooks/notebooks/263-latent-consistency-models-image-generation/README.md

 ### Notebook Contents

 This [notebook](./263-lcm-lora-controlnet.ipynb) explores how to speed up ControlNet pipeline using LCM LoRA and OpenVINO.
 It demonstrates how to apply [LCM LoRA](https://huggingface.co/latent-consistency/lcm-lora-sdv1-5) and convert and run [stable-diffusion-1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5) conditioned by [ConrolNet Normal Mapping](https://huggingface.co/lllyasviel/control_v11p_sd15_normalbae) using OpenVINO.
+An additional part demonstrates how to run quantization with [NNCF](https://github.com/openvinotoolkit/nncf/) to speed up pipeline.

 The following image shows an example of the input sequence, input image, condition image and corresponding predicted image.